 Vous pouvez trouver nos modalités et conditions générales ici.

 Specific to the International Baccalaureate programmes we offer: Diploma Programme (IBDP), Middle Years Programme (MYP) and Primary Years Programme (PYP).

-St. John’s International School operates an inclusive admissions policy and encourages all students to attempt the International Baccalaureate Diploma Programme if the school considers we have the necessary resources available, to support the candidate.
+St. John’s International School operates an inclusive admissions policy and encourages all students to attempt the International Baccalaureate Diploma Programme.
 St. John’s also offers the possibility for students to follow individual, or a selection of IB Diploma Programme courses, as well as Advanced Placement (AP) courses, if the full IB Diploma is not suitable.

 All candidates will meet with the Admissions department, IBDP Coordinator and/or Counsellor, and Support Team (if needed), to help guide the candidate in their choices relative to the course selection.